 The take-home from sulforaphane for diabetics is that we should all eat more of these vegetables if we want to live long in the land.

-It's found in all cruciferous vegetables like kale and other green leafy vegetables too.
+It's found in all cruciferous vegetables like kale and other green leafy vegetables.

 Diabetes affects roughly one in twelve people worldwide, but in South Africa and America it's about 50% higher.
-Consumption of refined carbohydrates is the main culprit.
+Chronic excessive refined carbohydrate consumption is the chief culprit.

 Branching or sprouting broccoli as it is sometimes called has even greater amounts of sulforaphane for diabetics; and the plant goes on bearing for months if you pick the florets regularly.

 It would take about five to ten minutes to pick enough for a broccoli soup.
-There are of course dozens of ways to cook it.
+There are of course dozens of ways to cook them.

 Broccoli plants are quite large, but two or three would provide enough sulphoraphane for diabetics for a couple months; the flowers will brighten up any salad too.